pangolinjs/core/README.md

 Output to `dev/js` or `dist/js`.

 All JavaScript files will be concatenated so you can split the code into smaller components.

+The development task runs JSHint and generates sourcemaps.
+The production task uglifies the source.

 ### Handlebars